zzheng2020/Master-Thesis/README.md

 # Master-Thesis

 This repository is dedicated to the Master's Thesis project of ZZHeng2020 at KTH Royal Institute of Technology.
-The thesis is entitled **"Achieving High Availability in the Lifecycle Management of Cloud-Native Network Functions."**
+The thesis is entitled **"High Availability in Lifecycle Management of Cloud-Native Network Functions: A Near-Zero Downtime Database Version Change Prototype."**

 ## Work in Progress